khanfatimaa/CODTECH-Task1/README.md

 ## Overview of the Project
 ### Project: WEATHER DASHBOARD
+### Objective
-### Objective: Develop a weather dashboard that fetches weather data from an API and displays it
+Develop a weather dashboard that fetches weather data from an API and displays it to users.
-to users.
 This project involves using JavaScript and a weather API.
 Fetch weather data from an API.
 Display current weather conditions, forecasts, and weather icons.

+### Overview
-### Overview: This weather app allows users to search for current weather information by entering a city name.
+This weather app allows users to search for current weather information by entering a city name.
 It fetches data from the OpenWeather API and displays the results in a user-friendly interface.

 ### Key Features: